About the Series

 Hamish Bowles, Euopean Editor-at-Large of Vogue and guest curator of Jacqueline Kennedy: The White House Years, discussed how Mrs. Kennedy helped to revolutionize the taste of the nation and became a leading promoter of American arts and culture.
 Sponsored by the Boston Globe.

 Searching for a Better World in the Face of Terrorism - December 9, 2001

 December 9, 2001 4:00 PM - 5:30 PM

-Prior to the terrorist attack in New York, CARE, one of the world's pre-eminent humanitarian relief and development organizations, was leading the fight against hunger and for healtheir living conditions for the Afghan people.
-Peter Bell, President of CARE, discussed the challenge of protecting those relief workers and the importance of continuing relief efforts in developing countries as a means to combat divison, oppression, and terror at its roots.
+Prior to the terrorist attack in New York, CARE, one of the world's pre-eminent humanitarian relief and development organizations, was leading the fight against hunger and for healthier living conditions for the Afghan people.
+Peter Bell, President of CARE, discussed the challenge of protecting those relief workers and the importance of continuing relief efforts in developing countries as a means to combat division, oppression, and terror at its roots.